ahbool/wotools-vscode-plugin/README.md

 }
 ```

-## Category management
+## ☂ Category management

 You can modify the Category data by yourself.

-In the woTools VSCode plugin installation directory, modify the `data/category.json` file.
+In the woTools VSCode extension installation folder, modify the `data/category.json` file.

 The initial content.